Wednesday, May 20, 2026

 Plan for WiFi equipment placement.
 Routers and access points need strategic positioning for optimal coverage.
 Avoid placing networking equipment where it interferes with customer experience or creates eyesores.

 Include infrastructure for future technology needs.
-Digital menu boards, mobile ordering systems, and customer feedback kiosks might become important as your business grows.
+Digital menu boards, mobile order and pay, and feedback stations may be required as you expand.

 Conclusion